West Slope, Oregon

 West Slope is an unincorporated suburb, neighborhood of Beaverton, Oregon, United States and a census-designated place.
 It is in Washington County, to the east of Cedar Hills, to the northwest of Raleigh Hills and south of U.S. Route 26.
 Fire protection and EMS services are provided through Tualatin Valley Fire and Rescue.

-As of the 2000 census, the suburb population was 6,442.
+As of the 2020 census, West Slope had a population of 7,223.

 In a plan agreed to by the county and Beaverton, West Slope was scheduled for annexation to Beaverton by 2010.

 Geography

 According to the United States Census Bureau, the neighborhood has a total area of 1.7 sqmi, all land.

 Education

+The majority is in the Beaverton School District 48J.
+A portion to the northwest is in the Portland School District 1J.

 West Sylvan Middle School is located in West Slope south of U.S. Route 26.
-In the public school district, most children will attend either Raleigh Park Elementary, Ridgewood Elementary, or William Walker Elementary schools.
-Tweens will mostly enter either Whitford Middle school or Cedar Park middle school.
-Teens will typically attend Beaverton high school.
-These schools are all a part of the Beaverton school district.
+In the public school district, most children will attend either Raleigh Park Elementary, Ridgewood Elementary, or William Walker elementary schools.
+Middle school students will mostly enter either Whitford Middle School or Cedar Park Middle School.
+High school students will typically attend Beaverton High School.